RuiSu-gif/ternary_map_bypython/README.md

 - `gdal`

 ## Data prepare
-- Prepare your data for ternary plotting.
+Prepare your data for ternary plotting.
 - `The dataset should contain three TIFF files representing the proportions of three factors (summing to 1).`
-- `省.shp and 十段线.shp are boundaries.shp`
+- `boundaries.shp （省.shp and 十段线.shp in notebook）`
 ## Note
 Please note that the map and legend are drawn separately and need to be combined later.